AjayPenugonda/BioSparkED/R_Tutorial.md

     ## 149          6.2         3.4          5.4         2.3  virginica
     ## 150          5.9         3.0          5.1         1.8  virginica

+The head function displays the first six rows of the dataset, allowing you to quickly inspect its structure.
 ``` r
 # Show the first 6 rows
 head(iris)